-In Warner's former role as Director Cash Transformation Caribbean Banking, he led cross-functional teams to evolve how cash was managed in RBC Caribbean Banking operations, while delivering a valued client experience.
-He holds an MBA in Finance and Accounting from London's University of Liverpool.
+In his former role as Director Cash Transformation Caribbean Banking, Deverson led cross-functional teams to evolve how cash was managed in RBC Caribbean Banking operations, while delivering a valued client experience.
+Deverson holds an MBA in Finance and Accounting from London's University of Liverpool.